Hot weather! Long days! Everyone's out enjoying it– including bugs, spiders, snakes and other creatures. A good cause for bug bite remedies, yes?

 Natural sting and bug bite remedies

 The best way to handle a non-allergic bite or sting is to make a paste of baking soda and sea salt water to draw out venom.
 You can also rub fresh basil leaves to the wound to release volatile oils, and aloe can be used to lessen pain.

 There are many homeopathic remedies that can be used to relieve the pain and swelling of a bite or sting.
-It’s a good idea to have one or more remedies on hand throughout the summer.
+It's a good idea to have one or more of these bug bite remedies on hand throughout the summer.

 Hyland's “Bug Bite” ointment is a great homeopathic “shot gun” remedy for bug bites as it contains several remedies in one.
 The ointment quickly relieves swelling and itching and is helpful for any bite or sting.
 You can also keep the following remedies on hand:

 Aconitum napellus – This is the first remedy to use when a bite or sting occurs and the person feels panicked or fearful, and it can help with burning pain, swelling or numbness.
 Another remedy can be used afterwards to treat specific symptoms.

 Apis mellifica – This remedy is best when the skin is pink or red and swollen or feels hot to the touch.
 Apis can also be administered immediately in the case of an allergic reaction on the way to the emergency room!

 Carbolicum acidum– This is another remedy to be used immediately or on the way to medical care when allergic reactions or symptoms of poisoning occur.

 Hypericum – This remedy has a soothing effect and is especially good for puncture wounds.
 It helps treat pain accompanied by numbness or tingling.